EOSIO/eosio-swift/EXAMPLES.md

 ### Accessing Extended Fields in Transaction Responses

-Using `EosioTransaction.signAndBroadcast()` provides an easy way to sign and submit transactions but has a limited amount of information that it returns.
+Using `EosioTransaction.signAndBroadcast()` provides an easy way to sign and submit transactions, but it returns a limited amount of information.
 If you need to get additional information back from the blockchain, you must use `sendTransactionBase()` from [`EosioRpcProvider`](Sources/EosioSwift/EosioRpcProvider/EosioRpcProvider.swift) to submit the transaction after it is signed.
-The process is much the same as a normal flow but instead of calling `signAndBroadcast()`,  use `sign()` instead and load the results into a `EosioRpcSendTransactionRequest` to be sent to the blockchain.
+The process is much the same as a normal flow but instead of calling `signAndBroadcast()`, use `sign()` instead and load the results into an `EosioRpcSendTransactionRequest` to be sent to the blockchain.
 Afterward, the full response is available and can be decoded.
 A small subset of fields are shown in the example below.

 ```swift
 transaction = EosioTransaction()